A History Of Rabbit’s Motel

 “Besides the above mentioned conveniences at Rabbit’s Tourist Court there are others too numerous to mention.
 All of these together, however add up to make one of the finest tourist courts in the South for Negros.”

-ASHEVILLE PRESS, 1948
+ASHEVILLE CITY PRESS RELEASE, 1948

 Willie Stargell